DataDog/helm-charts/charts/datadog-operator/README.md

 As part of the General Availability release of the Datadog Operator, we are offering a migration path for our early adopters to migrate to the GA version of the custom resource, `v2alpha1/DatadogAgent`.

-The Datadog Operator v1.X reconciles the version `v2alpha1` of the DatadogAgent custom resource, while the v0.X recociles `v1alpha1`.
+The Datadog Operator v1.X reconciles the version `v2alpha1` of the DatadogAgent custom resource, while the v0.X reconciles `v1alpha1`.

 In the following documentation, you will find mentions of the image with a `rc` (release candidate) tag.
 We will update it to the official `1.0.0` tag upon releasing.